DeviPrasadKL/SignIn-SignUp-Pages/README.md

   1) Clone the project or Download the zip file
   2) Use command "npm install" or "npm i"
   3) Use command "npm run dev" to start the app in local.

+This is a simple project with validations for the required fields.